Rapid Transformational Therapy®: Your Ultimate Guide to RTT by Marisa Peer

 A clear overview straight from Marisa Peer — great if you’re new to RTT.

-A demonstration-style video that helps you understand the feel and structure of the process.
+This is a demonstration-style video that helps you understand the feel and structure of the process.

 If you’re considering booking a session (or you’re simply curious), these two videos are a solid starting point.